-Company also grew global community site adoption of the Inato platform by more than 120% YOY
+Today, Inato announced its latest platform enhancements.
+The company also grew global community site adoption of the Inato platform by more than 120% year-over-year (YOY).

 November 3, 2022 – Inato — a global platform that seamlessly connects community-based sites with pharmaceutical companies looking to prioritize access and diversity in clinical trials — today announced its latest platform enhancements.
 The company also grew global community site adoption of the Inato platform by more than 120% year-over-year (YOY).
 Inato’s latest platform enhancements will help community research sites offer more clinical trials in their communities by streamlining trial matching with pharma sponsors and reducing redundancies in the trial enrollment process.

 Today, Inato’s platform allows sites to review upcoming trial opportunities and apply for the ones that are best-fit for them and their patients.
 To further streamline the clinical trial matching process for both sites and pharma sponsors, Inato’s new Check Your Fit tool allows sites to take a two-minute assessment to see if they are a good match for a specific trial.
 This helps sites avoid wasted time advancing with a clinical trial opportunity that may not be right for their organization or community of patients.

 Through the Inato platform, research sites can also now reuse their data from one trial to another.
 By using Inato’s new pre-fill feature to reuse information from a similar past enrollment plan, sites can focus their energy and time on more important trial-specific details that will improve their chances of being chosen by a pharma sponsor.

 To date, Inato sites have already exceeded expectations in ongoing trials.
 For example, Inato site enrollment rates are more than five times higher than non-Inato sites.
 Also, Inato sites have diversity enrollment rates that are more than two times higher than non-Inato sites.